 Hornbeam (Carpinus betulus) makes a superb specimen tree; it can also be grown as a pleached tree.
 Green catkins appear in spring and winged nuts develop in autumn.
 It also makes an excellent hedge – find out how to prune a beech or hornbeam hedge.

 The rowan or mountain ash, Sorbus aucuparia, is a robust European native.
 It produces bunches of bright red berries in autumn which attract birds of all kinds.
-It succeeds particularly well in town gardens, and also when planted closely as a screen or informal large hedge.
+It succeeds particularly well in town gardens and when planted closely as a screen or informal large hedge.

 Holly (Ilex aquifolium) is a spiky evergreen that can be grown as a tree, bush or hedge.
 There are lots of varieties, many with variegated leaves, including Ilex aquifolium ‘Argentea Marginata’, pictured.
 The berries are especially popular with mistle thrushes.